-A major fraternity of cyclists in India find long distance cycling quite interesting and fascinating.
+A major fraternity of cyclists in India finds long distance cycling quite interesting and fascinating.
 While the minor part loves racing, endurance cycling in India is growing by leaps and bounds.
 Many cyclists are participating in brevets that are now known as the bread and butter of most endurance cyclists.
 These centuries, double century and brevets provide them an opportunity to challenge their mental and physical efficiency.
 But we all know they are not easy and one cannot take them for granted.

-Below are a few endurance cycling mistakes that we all make or made at some point of time.
+Below are a few endurance cycling mistakes that we all make or made at some point in time.
 Avoiding these mistakes while you train, ride or prepare yourself for an endurance ride will take you a long way.

 Putting in the miles:

 A common mistake everyone makes is to just put in the miles.
 Cyclists are under the notion that, the more miles, the better.
 They believe they can withdraw them later as endurance, even faster endurance.
 However, this approach is wrong, boring and a waste of time!

 If you are looking to get faster, ride faster.
 Focus, at least, one or two days on the high-intensity workout as it is a part of endurance training.
 Interval training against the clock, hill repeats or even spinning class will be very effective.
 Riding with cyclists who are much faster than you can be useful in getting faster and better.
 So practice regularly and give your best; this will ensure you don’t get dropped.

 While endurance cyclist enjoys long miles, some even get confused between slow and steady as they put in those miles at an easy intensity.

 When you are thinking of riding long distance, keep your pace steady and maintain a good average pace.
 Don’t dilly-dally while you are refuelling, checking your bike computer, fixing a flat or so on.
 Use your heart rate monitor, power meter or your bike computer to maintain an average speed.
 Besides, riding steadily does not always mean you need not push sometimes.